 It is a tradition at Nesbitt to help the needy in our community, more so as we approach the holiday season.
-This year, we will continue to support St. Brendan’s Church efforts in donating food baskets to our families.
-We are asking for non-perishable food (i.e. noodles, cookies, canned goods, cereal, etc...) or donations.
-Our combined community efforts will help fill holiday baskets for families within our community.
+This year, we will continue to support St. Brendan’s Church efforts in collecting non-perishable goods (i.e. noodles, cookies, canned goods, cereal, etc...).
+These items will help fill holiday baskets for families within our community.

 Here are some ways our students and school community can help accomplish this goal:

 Dress Down to Donate (December 2, 9 & 16)

 On December 2nd, students will be encouraged to wear holiday colors (e.g. red, green, etc…).
 Their participation may be by simply wearing a red or green top.

 GO TEAM!!
 On December 9th, show your favorite team support by wearing their team jersey.